Proton Synchrotron Origin of the Very High Energy Emission of GRB 190114C: Afterglow model: dynamics and emission

 The maximum synchrotron frequencies for electrons and protons are

-Consequently, for fiducial values of the parameters, the highest energy of photons produced by the electron-synchrotron process is limited to few tens of MeV.
-Therefore, photons having energies much higher than few tens of MeV must have a different origin.
+Consequently, for fiducial values of the parameters, the highest energy of photons produced by the electron-synchrotron process is limited to $\leq$ few GeV.
+Therefore, photons having energies much higher than that must have a different origin.
 From the previous equation, the cooling and injection frequencies are similar.
 However, a model in which proton synchrotron explains the TeV observations requires a large magnetic field, which translates into a fast cooling regime for the electron $\nu_{e,c} \ll \nu_{e,\min}$.
-However, for protons, $\nu_{p,c} \gg \nu_{p,\min}$ implying that the protons are in the slow cooling regime, and lose their energy inefficiently.
+However, for protons, $\nu_{p,c} \gg \nu_{p,\min}$ implying that the protons are in the slow cooling regime, and lose their energy inefficiently. {In fact, protons satisfy $\nu_{\rm p,c}>\nu_{\rm p,max}$.
+Therefore, the proton synchrotron spectrum is a power-law with a high energy cutoff at frequency $\nu_{\rm p,max}$.}

 The maximum observed radiative power from a single particle (proton or electron) at observed frequency $\nu_{obs} = \nu_{peak}\Gamma/(1+z)$ is given by

 and $P_{\nu_{e,\max}} = ({m_p}/{m_e})P_{\nu_{p,\max}}$ \citep{george1979radiative, 1996ApJ...473..204S, Sari_1998}.